Flamboyant (album): Songs

 "Career Boy" satirizes the hypermasculinity of work bro culture and how capitalism incentivizes overwork.
 The song was produced by Will Vaughan with a stereotypical EDM sound to represent the intensity of the central "Career Boy" figure.
 Electra aimed to "[tear apart]" this over-the-top persona while remaining sympathetic to them and ultimately presenting them as a queer character that LGBTQ fans could identify with.
 In "Daddy Like", Electra wanted to challenge masculine archetypes that fall under the category of "sugar daddy" but also to de-stigmatize people engaged in such relationships.
 They also wanted to make the term daddy more inclusive by making a fun-sounding song that would make anybody feel like they could be a daddy "regardless of their identity".
 Paper Magazine considered the track to have "sticky melodies" and direct lyrics, which cover themes of gender and consent.

 "Emasculate" features the use of wordplay, equivocating between literal and figurative meanings of the term emasculation, and "grungy S&M beats".
 "Man to Man" subverts the concept of toxic masculinity by suggesting that true masculinity is vulnerable and sensitive.
 Billboard described the song's sound as "Baroque-pop goes '80s new wave-meets-Prince" and identified the futility of cancel culture as another theme.
 Vogue Singapore praised Electra's vocals on the song and the "irresistibly catchy hook" with its layered use of synths.
 "Musical Genius" mixes elements of dubstep and trap with "harpsichord twinkles".
 The title track "Flamboyant" is an electropop song with maximalist production, incorporating J-pop synths and piano chords, garage rock-inspired guitar riffs, metal drums, whip sounds, and autotuned vocals.
 The lyrics encompass a commitment to being yourself in defiance of others' judgement.

 Gay Times described "Guyliner" as a spiritual successor to "Femmebot" with its use of exaggerated vocal distortions.
 "Live by the Sword", about living with integrity, sounded like the "backing track for an intergalactic joust" according to Chicago Reader.
 "Adam & Steve" is a gay rendition of the Christian Genesis story inspired by the homophobic phrase "It's Adam and Eve, not Adam and Steve".
 It reclaims the phrase to challenge the idea that God does not love gay people.
 Musically, it contains elements of electronica, 2000s R&B, heavy metal and religious music.
 It was ranked as the 7th best song of 2019 by Paper Magazine.
 "Freaky 4 Life" was described as the album's constitution and an "outsider's mission statement" with "pulsating synths and guitar riffs".

 Music videos

 The music videos for Flamboyant were noted for their character sketches that parody masculine tropes and their "high-concept visuals".
-Electra co-directed the videos with their partner Weston Ellen, apart from "Career Boy" which was directed by Charlotte Rutherford.
+Electra co-directed the videos with their creative partner Weston Ellen, apart from "Career Boy" which was directed by Charlotte Rutherford.